-The paper states the end point was changed from hospitalization/death to symptom severity because they would have required 6,000 participants.
-However, if the observed trend continued, they would hit 95% significance on the reduction in hospitalization at ~725 patients, and 95% on the reduction in combined hospitalization/death at ~1,145 patients, which is a lot less than 6,000, and also less than the original plan of 1,242 patients.
-We hope the trial can be continued for statistical significance.
+The paper states the end point was changed to symptom severity because they would have required 6,000 participants.
+However, if the same event rates continued, they would hit 95% significance on the reduction in hospitalization after adding less than 500 patients per arm.

 Treatment is relatively late, ~70 to 140 hours after symptoms, including the shipping delay.
 The paper does not mention the shipping delay but partial details are provided in the study protocol.
-They are not clear but indicate no shipping on the weekends and a possible 12pm cutoff for same day dispensing and mailing.
-Assuming that enrollments were evenly distributed between 6am and 12am each day, we get an average of ~46 hours shipping delay.
+They are not clear but suggest no shipping on the weekends and a possible 12pm cutoff for same day dispensing and mailing.
+Assuming that enrollments were evenly distributed between 6am and 12am each day, we get an average of approximately 46 hours shipping delay.
 We have asked for shipping details and will update with more accurate values when available.
-In any case the treatment delay is quite long and there is no overlap with the more typical delays used such as 0 - 36 hours for oseltamivir.
+In any case the treatment delay is relatively long and there is likely little overlap with the more typical delays used such as 0 - 36 hours for oseltamivir.

 The paper compares 0 - 36 hour delayed treatment with oseltamivir (influenza) and ~70 to 140 hour delayed treatment with HCQ (COVID-19), noting that oseltamivir seemed more effective.
 However, a more comparable study is McLean (2015) who showed that 48 - 119 hour delayed treatment with oseltamivir has no effect.
 This suggests that HCQ is more effective than oseltamivir, and that HCQ may still have significant effect for some amount of delay beyond the delay where oseltamivir is effective.